ASTEROID ASTROLOGY

 Read Your Love Asteroids as a Set

 Run all four love asteroids together.
-Find Eros, Psyche, Aphrodite, and Amor by sign, degree, and house, then compare between two charts for synastry.
+Find Eros, Psyche, Aphrodite, and Amor by sign, degree, and house, then use them as a modest synastry layer.